citrusframework/citrus-simulator-demo/README.md

 JMS and many other messaging transports.
 The integration with Citrus framework capabilities enables us to create even very complex scenarios with intermediate message handling and consecutive message calls as well as content based routing.

-Explore all [sample projects](https://github.com/christophd/citrus-simulator/tree/master/simulator-samples) and find out how the simulator works best for you and your requirements.
+You can find the complete sample sources on [github (https://github.com/citrusframework/citrus-simulator-demo)](https://github.com/citrusframework/citrus-simulator-demo).
+Also please explore all other simulator [sample projects](https://github.com/christophd/citrus-simulator/tree/master/simulator-samples) and find out how the simulator works best for you and your requirements.

 Of course any feedback is very welcome!